Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/lvm_resize_additional_pv.md

 ### Extend Logical Volume ###

-Extend the LV from the Volume Group with the lvextend command:
+Extend the LV from the Volume Group with the _lvextend_ command:
 ```
 sudo lvextend -l +100%FREE /dev/rl/root
 ```

 ### Extend filesystem ###

-You might need to confirm the file system type you're using with one of the following commands:
+Check current file system type with one of the following commands:
 ```
 lsblk -f
 ```